jet/equinox/README.md

     ```powershell
     dotnet new -i Equinox.Templates # see source in https://github.com/jet/dotnet-templates
-    dotnet new equinoxweb -t # -t for todos, defaults to memory store (-m) # use --help to see options regarding storage subsystem configuration etc
+    dotnet new eqxweb -t # -t for todos, defaults to memory store (-m) # use --help to see options regarding storage subsystem configuration etc
     ```

 2. Run the TodoBackend: